Important - Please take a few moments to read my qsl policy towards the end of the page as this helps avoid problems guys.

 Let us all save money and deny thieves.

-Bureau is slow but reliable but saves us all with ever increasing postal prices.
+Bureau is slower but reliable but saves us all with ever increasing postal prices.

-Chris now uses the superb LOTW (Logbook of The World) as confirmation but remember this is not a QSL service but is more and more becoming the most realistic option as postal prices increase dramatically.
+Chris now uses the superb LOTW (Logbook of The World) and highy recommends it as confirmation but please remember this is not a QSL service but is more and more becoming the most realistic option as postal prices increase dramatically that affects us all.

 M5LRO is very grateful to all those stations who over the years have sent their QSL cards for the collection and awards programmes.

 M5LRO returns 100% to all SWL stations and all reports are most welcome.
-Please indicate clearly on ur card that you are SWL and it will be responded to via the bureau.
+Please indicate clearly on ur card that you are SWL and it will be responded to.

 Wishing everyone 73's, good DX & looking forward to meeting you on the air.
 Good Health and Happiness to all, May God Bless your house as he does ours.

 emails and signal reports are most welcome from all stations or any SWL to email@example.com